Zoning on the Island

 (1Lot Slope is calculated by subtracting the lowest elevation on a lot from the highest elevation, and dividing the resulting number by the shortest horizontal distance between these two elevation points.)

-This information is summarized from Title 19 of the Mercer Island City Code, "Unified Land Development Code and is provided for quick reference only.
-To determine exact requirements, and for other development regulations affecting a parcel or lot, Title 19 should be consulted.
+This information is summarized in Title 19 of the Mercer Island City Code, "Unified Land Development Code and is provided for quick reference only.
+Review Title 19 to determine exact requirements, and to find other development regulations affecting a parcel or lot.